Weather Station Data Logger

 WSDL is getting to be a large program and there will always be bugs.
 If you think you've found one, please post a message in the

-SourceForge forum (either Help or Open Discussion) and we'll take a look.
+SourceForge forum (Open Discussion) and we'll take a look.
 Depending on how easy it is to duplicate the problem,

 your assistance may be requested in tracking down the problem.